SimaArasteh/binpool/README.md

 - For each CVE, it provides the fix version of the debian package.
 - It provides the primary programming language (C, C++, java, python)
 - It provides function names exits in the patch and corresponding line numbers.
+- It provides memory offsets inside binary the involve in the patch

 ## Installation